JohnyP36/Personal-List/.github/ISSUE_TEMPLATE/easylistdutch.md

 ---
-name: EasyList Dutch (*for advanced users*)
+name: EasyList Dutch (for advanced users)
-about: Use this template for issues regarding EasyList Dutch filters **and if you are an advanced user**.
+about: Use this template for issues regarding EasyList Dutch filters and if you are an advanced user.

 ---
 <!-- Replace the bracketed [...] placeholders with your own information. -->